Quickly exit this site by pressing the Escape key Quick exit

 Commissioner’s Introduction

-The role of Police and Crime Commissioner covers a wide range of duties across policing, crime, criminal justice and community safety, but none is more important than being the public's voice.
-I have continued to engage with residents and businesses, listening to what they have to say and holding the Chief Constable to account.
+The role of Police and Crime Commissioner covers a wide range of duties across policing, criminal justice and community safety, but the cornerstone is public engagement informing effective scrutiny.
+Through a comprehensive programme of visits and events I engaged with residents and businesses, listening to what they had to say, and holding the Chief Constable to account.

 As Chair of the Kent Criminal Justice Board, one of the biggest challenges continues to be the backlog in cases.
 Despite efforts by criminal justice partners and engagement with Ministers, caseload numbers remain unacceptably high.
-Victims and witnesses should not have to wait months, or years, for their case to be heard in court.
+Victims and witnesses should not have to wait months, or years, for their case to be heard in court, and I will continue to press for action that makes a difference locally and nationally.

-With the support of my office, I was successful in securing additional funding for my commissioning budget of £3.5m.
-This enabled me to provide further support to victims of sexual violence and domestic abuse and to help organisations manage the increased demand due to delays in the justice system.
+With the support of my office, I was successful in securing additional funding of £3.2m for my commissioning budget.
+This enabled me to: provide support to victims of sexual violence and domestic abuse; help organisations to manage increased demand due to delays in the justice system; and to deliver services for young people at risk of youth violence and criminal exploitation.
+I also issued grants to the Community Safety Partnerships so they could support the priorities in my Making Kent Safer plan.

 Matthew Scott